 The FTSE4Good (Financial Times Stock Exchange) index series is designed to measure the performance of companies that demonstrate strong environmental, social and governance (ESG) practices.
 The FTSE4Good Index is a series of stock market indices for ethical investments, launched by the FTSE Group in 2001.

 Siemens is awarded the Prime Status

 ISS-oekom is one of the world's leading rating agencies for sustainable investments.
 The ISS-oekom rating takes environmental, social and governance (ESG) aspects into account by evaluating more than 100 industry-specific indicators with grades from A+ (best grade) to D-.

 Siemens is rated AA in the MSCI World Index

 We continue being listed in the MSCI World index.
-In May 2020, MSCI confirmed Siemens' AA rating.
+MSCI confirmed Siemens' AA rating.

 The MSCI World Index is a broad-based global equity index that tracks the performance of shares of large and medium-sized companies in all 23 countries of the developed markets, including the countries of the Americas, Europe, the Middle East and the Pacific Rim.